-B.C.
-Financial Assistance offers loans/grants to subsidize tuition, books and living expenses of full-time students in specific programs who satisfy residence and other requirements.
-Full-time Music students as well as students enrolled in the Training for Interpreters of Sign Language for the Deaf, and Para-professional Worker with the Deaf are eligible to apply, provided they satisfy federal and provincial criteria.
+It provides loans/grants to subsidize the tuition, books and living expenses of full-time students in specific programs who satisfy residence and other requirements.
+Full-time Music students as well as students enrolled in Para-Professional Worker with the Deaf, Pharmacy Assistant, Homemaker and Introductory Homemaker and Institutional Aide programs, are eligible to apply provided they satisfy federal and provincial criteria.

 College Foundations students, studying at the Grade 11 and 12 level, and BTSD level 4 students are also eligible provided that:

-- a) they are completing courses for admission to specific academic or vocational programs; and - b) the applicant has fulfilled ONE of the following criteria: - i) has already earned Grade 12, ii) has been out of high school for the number of years required to complete secondary school had he remained in school, iii) has been in the labour force (full-time) for more than one year.
+- a) they are completing courses for admission to specific academic or vocational programs; and, - b) the applicant has fulfilled ONE of the following criteria: - i) has already earned Grade 12, ii) has been out of secondary school for the number of years required for him/her to complete secondary school had he/she remained in school.